 Make sure you’ve got your roadmap in the right direction!

 - Will I enjoy the journey? or Am I enjoying the journey?

 If you answer no to either of these then you’re probably not going in the right direction.

 If you answered yes, keep going.
-The journey may not always go exactly as you expected, you may hit upon some road blocks along the way.
+The journey may not always go exactly as you expected, you may hit upon some roadblocks along the way.
 But as long as you can keep answering yes, you’re on the right track.

 Presley Swagarty, author of Be, Do and Have more say “Goals are the roadmap to success” and I absolutely agree.
-He goes onto say that we wouldn’t set out on a journey without knowing the destination and that’s true, well at least it it for most people.
+He goes onto say that we wouldn’t set out on a journey without knowing the destination and that’s true, well at least it is for most people.

-What if you’ve been working towards a goal for a long time and you realize your roadmap is facing the wrong direction?
+What if you’ve been working towards a goal for a long time and you realize your success roadmap is facing the wrong direction?

 “But I’ve been working towards this goal for so many years now, I’ll be a failure if I give up now!”